CS-SI/pytest-executable/README.md

 ## Installation and Usage

-A `pytest-executable` package will soon be available in the Conda and PyPi repositories (just a matter of free time).
+A `pytest-executable` package will soon be available in the Conda-Forge and PyPi repositories (just a matter of free time).
 In the meantime, you can get `pytest-executable` by cloning the project repository on Github:

 ```bash